theandrelima/pydantic-serdes/docs/getting_started.md

 # Usage

-The *WHAT*s and *HOW*s of Serial Weaver`s usage lays in the hands of the developer alone.
+The *WHAT*s and *HOW*s of SerialBus`s usage lays in the hands of the developer alone.
 That said, a few hypothetical and intentionally contrived examples might help spark some ideas.

 >***NOTE**: The examples below are focused on sample code for some common use-cases.
 Little explanation is provided and